mongodb/docs/source/includes/setting-fileConf-mms.alerts.OutsideSpaceUsedThreshold.maximumSpaceUsedPercent.rst

    *Default*: 85

-   If the :term:`blockstore` uses at least this percentage of its total disk capacity, |onprem| triggers the following :doc:`system alert
+   If the :cloudmgr:`blockstore </reference/glossary/#term-backup-blockstore-database>` uses at least this percentage of its total disk capacity, |onprem| triggers the following :doc:`system alert
    </core/system-alerts>`:
    :alert:`Blockstore space used exceeds threshold`.